Site on the Gettysburg Battlefield

 Their final objective was a copse of trees on the crest of Cemetery Ridge at the rear of the Codori property.
 As the assault continued, and the men in gray got closer and closer to the wall, more and more Confederates were being wounded.
 Pickett's division were eventually repulsed with great loss in their attempt to break the Union line.

-In 1861 Nicholas Codori had purchased a 66-acre, pie-shaped piece of land west of the Emmitsburg Road.
+In 1861 Nicholas Codori had purchased the 66-acre, pie-shaped piece of land west of the Emmitsburg Road.
 Today one corner of that plot is the site of the Virginia monument which is purportedly the place where General Lee watched Pickett's division assault the Union center.